apache/trafficcontrol/docs/source/api/deliveryservices_id_capacity.rst

 ``GET``
 =======
-Retrieves the usage percentages of a servers associated with a Delivery Service
+Retrieves the usage percentages of a servers associated with a :term:`Delivery Service`

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"\ [1]_